WordPress Image Optimization 2025

 - Properly size images: This means you are uploading images with dimensions much larger than their display size.

-- Efficiently encode images: This suggests your images are not sufficiently compressed.
+- Efficiently encode images: This suggests your photos are not sufficiently compressed.

 A PageSpeed Insights report highlighting image-related optimization opportunities.